Supreme-Emperor-Wang/ImageAlchemy/README.md

     --wallet.hotkey <your miner hotkey> # hotkey name of your wallet --logging.debug # Run in debug mode, alternatively --logging.trace for trace mode
 ```

 ---

-## Installation

-### Before you proceed
-Before you proceed with the installation of the subnet, note the following:

-- Following these instructions you can run your subnet locally for your development and testing, or on Bittensor testnet.
-We do **recommend** that you first run your subnet locally and finish your development and testing before running the subnet on Bittensor testnet.
-- You can also run your subnet either as a subnet owner, or as a validator or as a miner.
-- **IMPORTANT:** Make sure you are aware of the minimum compute requirements for your subnet.
-See the [Minimum compute YAML configuration](./min_compute.yml).
-- Note that installation instructions differ based on your situation: For example, installing for local development and testing will require a few additional steps compared to installing for testnet.
-Similarly, installation instructions differ for a subnet owner vs a validator or a miner.

-### Install

-- **Running locally**: Follow the step-by-step instructions described in this section: [Running Your Own Subtensor Chain Locally](./docs/running_on_staging.md).
-- **Running on Bittensor testnet**: Follow the step-by-step instructions described in this section: [Running on the Testing Network](./docs/running_on_testnet.md).

----